Nature's Narrative

 Winston Churchill later became the British Prime Minister and was considered the best wartime Prime Minister.
 He had no dearth of resources, nor did he face financial constraints, but the ability was different, and with time, it showed.

-The factors that affect goals and the course of the journey are varied.
+Besides motivation, other factors that affect goals and the course of the journey are varied.
 It can be personal calibre, interest or external but unavoidable factors.
 Yet, out of them all, the financial constraints and resulting pressure are more crucial.
 Someone who aspires to become a player and wants to achieve in sports does not get entry because of the high cost of the competitive sports world.
 One has to relinquish one’s aspiration and vie for something other than money for survival.
-Hence, fixing a goal and being productive in the field of choice becomes next to impossible.
+Hence, fixing a goal and being productive in the field of choice often becomes strenuous.

-In day-to-day life, we often meet people with different positions who were there not because of their choice but because of compulsions.
+Successful persons in position not because of their choice but by chance or other pressing conditions.
+Some who wanted to join the civil service ended up in an entirely different and unrelated field.
+Famous actor Annu Kapoor wanted to become an IAS officer, but financial constraints led him to the entertainment industry.
 They had no choice but to accept the place they were in.
-Most of the dissatisfied lots find themselves unfit like a screw which is either very tight or very loose; both conditions are not congenial.
+Most of the dissatisfied lots find themselves unfit, like a screw which is either very tight or very loose; neither condition is congenial.
 They have had no chance to fix their priorities and goals to focus on.
 In such a case, getting direction becomes irrelevant and meaningless.
+(Hindustan Times)

 Those who achieve the impossible are extraordinary persons of firm determination and commitment.
+These qualities give them motivation and keep them motivated.
 Usually, such dignitaries are people who don’t have anything to lose.
 In most cases, people with fewer financial constraints are seen as successfully wading through difficult situations to achieve their desired goals.
 In their case, the direction and focused approach play a vital role.

 Getting direction and being on the right track is sometimes a daunting task.
-The goal needs to be fixed with proper consideration and keeping every aspect in mind.
+The goal needs to be fixed with proper consideration, keeping every aspect in mind.
 It is followed by careful planning, considering impediments, and evaluating personal capacity.
-After this, there should be no looking back.
+After the goal is set, there should be no looking back.
 A focused and hawk-eyed approach is then the only solution to achieve the goal.

 -END-